tobixen/calendar-cli/README.md

 }
 ```

 Optionally, in addition (or even instead) of "default", other "sections" can be created and selected through the --config-section option.
-The rationale is to allow configuration for multiple CalDAV-servers to remain in the same configuration file.
+The rationale is to allow configuration for multiple CalDAV-servers, or multiple calendars on the same CalDAV-server to remain in the same configuration file.
 Later versions will eventually be capable of copying events, or putting events into several calendars.

 Remember to `chmod og-r ~/.config/calendar.conf` or `chmod 0600 ~/.config/calendar.conf`